ACHE can store data in different data formats. The data format can be configured by changing the key

 FILESYSTEM_* data format, you can enable compression (DEFLATE)

-of the data stored in the files enabling the following line in the config file:
+of the data stored in the files enabling the following line in the configuration file:

 By default, the name of each file will be an encoded URL.
 Unfortunately, this can cause problems in some cases where the URL is very long.
 To fix this you can configure the file format to use a fixed size hash of the URL, instead of URL itself as a file name: